-Students are strongly encouraged to take advantage of the many opportunities to study in the Middle East through St. Olaf international programs, including: Global Semester, Term in the Middle East, and Semester at Bogazici University (Istanbul, Turkey), or Semester at American University in Cairo (Egypt).
+Students are strongly encouraged to take advantage of the many opportunities to study in the Middle East through St. Olaf international programs, including: Global Semester, Term in the Middle East, and Semester at Bogazici University (Istanbul, Turkey), or Semester at American University in Cairo (Cairo, Egypt).

-The following courses, offered on campus during the 2012-13 school year, count towards the Middle Eastern Studies Concentration:
+The following courses, offered on campus during the 2008-09 school year, all count towards the Middle Eastern Studies Concentration:

 Interdisciplinary Studies 234, Human Geography of the Middle East

 Mathematics 118, Gateways: Geometric Patterns in Islamic Culture

 Religion 248, Judaism